kbottner/nvidia-sdkmanager-docker/README.md

 **Sucessfully flashed to:**
 - NVIDIA Orin AGX 64GB Devlopment Kit, EMMC

+> **NOTE**: If you just want to grab a generated image then you can find it [here](https://hub.docker.com/repository/docker/kbottner/nvidia-sdkmanager/general) on Docker Hub.

 This was originally created for two reasons:
 1. I didn't have a Linux system available with an old enough version that was supported by the NVIDIA SDK Manager.
 2. The Docker image that NVIDIA provides only has the SDK Manager command line utility and not the GUI.
 I was having issues with the command line version succesfully flashing my [*NVIDIA Orin AGX Dev Kit*](https://developer.nvidia.com/embedded/learn/jetson-agx-orin-devkit-user-guide/index.html) and wanted to see if the GUI application could provide more information.